There’s definitely an art to painting Ikea furniture, especially when it’s a laminate surface.

 Disclaimer: This post contains affiliate links.
 This means, if you purchase something from a link I provided, I will receive a small commission.
 This is at no extra cost to you!
 Thank you for your support!

 - Wood Filler

 - Painter’s Tape

 Before you can start painting, there’s a few things you’ll need to do first!
 I’ll admit, there’s a lot of steps to this entire painting method, but it’s worth it!

-Just be patient and try to enjoy the process and you’ll be rewarded with a professional looking paint job!
+Just be patient and try to enjoy the process and you’ll be rewarded with a long lasting, professional looking paint job!

 Filling any holes

 For this project, not only did I have to fill the nail holes, but I also had to fill the holes for the adjustable shelves.

 Filling these holes is optional especially since you can’t ever make any adjustments to the shelves!
 But it in my opinion, it’s worth it to disguise the fact that this is an Ikea piece of furniture.